 Where to stay near Boom Lake

-While you could stay at nearby Storm Mountain Lodge, there are lots of other options in Lake Louise.
-It’s a 25 minute drive from Lake Louise Village.
+While you could stay at nearby Storm Mountain Lodge, there are lots of other options in Lake Louise or at Castle Junction.
+It’s a 25-minute drive from Lake Louise Village.

 For good value for money stay at the Lake Louise Hostel.
 Deer Lodge is close to the actual lake and the renovated rooms are excellent.
 As is the dining room.
 The Mountaineer Lodgeis a stone’s throw from the village – and offers comfortable rooms.